rails/rails/guides/source/security.md

 @project = Project.find(params[:id])
 ```

 This is alright for some web applications, but certainly not if the user is not authorized to view all projects.
 If the user changes the id to 42, and he is not allowed to see that information, he will have access to it anyway.
-Instead, _(highlight)query the user's access rights, too_:
+Instead, _query the user's access rights, too_:

 ```ruby
 @project = @current_user.projects.find(params[:id])
 ```

 Depending on your web application, there will be many more parameters the user can tamper with.
-As a rule of thumb, _(highlight)no user input data is secure, until proven otherwise, and every parameter from the user is potentially manipulated_.
+As a rule of thumb, _no user input data is secure, until proven otherwise, and every parameter from the user is potentially manipulated_.

 Don't be fooled by security by obfuscation and JavaScript security.
-The Web Developer Toolbar for Mozilla Firefox lets you review and change every form's hidden fields. _(highlight)JavaScript can be used to validate user input data, but certainly not to prevent attackers from sending malicious requests with unexpected values_.
+The Web Developer Toolbar for Mozilla Firefox lets you review and change every form's hidden fields. _JavaScript can be used to validate user input data, but certainly not to prevent attackers from sending malicious requests with unexpected values_.
 The Live Http Headers plugin for Mozilla Firefox logs every request and may repeat and change them.
 That is an easy way to bypass any JavaScript validations.
 And there are even client-side proxies that allow you to intercept any request and response from and to the Internet.

 Injection
 ---------